 You can pay your regular bills (gas, electricity and broadband) by standing order, direct debit or credit transfer.
 Each of these will have a different cost and will vary by provider, so check out the cost before you decide which one to use and make sure to ask if there are any special rates for students.
 Make sure that you have enough money in your account to meet these bills or you might be landed with a penalty fee.

-Use our current account comparison to compare fees, interest rates and other features on student current accounts before choosing the most suitable option for you.
+Use our current account Money Tool to compare fees, interest rates and other features on student current accounts before choosing the most suitable option for you.
 Don’t waste your money on penalties for non-payment or referral fees.

 Living with others?

 The best way to deal with bills is to agree what costs you’re going to split between your housemates (from utility bills to milk) before you move in, or immediately afterwards.
 Have an agreed day for when rent and bills are to be paid.
 Once the bill comes in, sit down together and go through it, dividing it out equally.
 It might be an idea to share the responsibility out between each housemate, each taking on one of the household bills, ensuring that they are paid on time.
 This will give everyone an understanding of the work involved.

 Step 5 – Money saving tips

 - Look for student discounts – many shops offer discounts for students with a valid student card, so it’s worth asking.
 Check with service providers if they have any offers available to students.
 Buying online you’ll often find better deals on clothes, music, books etc. Sign up to group discounts sites for deals on everything from meals to hairdressing.

 - Save on everyday bills – check advertisements for regular special offers and check our money saving tips for more information.
 Make a list of your meals for the week and stick to it, and use all the money-off coupons you can get your hands on.